Include RawEventHeader as art product

 - I noticed that the following pair of lines shows up twice in the SharedMemoryReader constructor.
 Should/can the second pair be removed?

 incoming_events.reset(new SharedMemoryEventReceiver(ps.get<uint32_t>("shared_memory_key", 0xBEE70000 + getppid()), ps.get<uint32_t>\ ("broadcast_shared_memory_key", 0xCEE70000 + getppid()))); my_rank = incoming_events->GetRank();

 - In the event dump, the RawEventHeader fragment count and the word count are typically listed as zero, as shown below.
 I wonder if this will always** be true, and therefore we should suppress those fields from the event dump output. (** since the determination of the fragment count and word count are determined from the "fragments_" data member in RawEvent, and since it is only the RawEventHeader that is stored in the art/ROOT event, it seems like we will never be able to display these values.)

 ***** Start of EventDump for event 427 ***** Event Header: Run 237, Subrun 1, Event 427, SeqID 427, FragCount 0, WordCount 0, Complete?
 1

 - I ran a test in which one of the fragments in an event had its 'missing data' flag set to true.
 This didn't get reflected in the RawEvent Complete? flag (which still showed "1").
 This could be because RawEvent::Complete? is intended for a different purpose, or because we haven't yet added the code to properly set the RawEvent::Complete? flag when a fragment has some missing data.
 Do you know whether either of these might be true?

-#3 Updated by Eric Flumerfelt 9 months ago
+#3 Updated by Eric Flumerfelt over 2 years ago

 1. Looks like a merge issue, develop only has it once